 Overview At Stony Brook Children’s, the Pediatric Dermatology Department provides diagnosis, treatment and management of skin conditions and disorders in infants, children and adolescents.
 Tapping into the latest research and the most up-to-date treatments available, the dermatologists at Stony Brook Children’s work in collaboration with primary care and specialty care providers.

-Our Team The pediatric dermatology team is led by Leonard Kristal, MD, a board-certified pediatric dermatologist who is a widely published and nationally recognized expert.
-Team members, including registered nurses, all have specialized training and experience in working with children.
-Meet Our Physicians Leonard Kristal, MD, Department Chief
+Our Team The pediatric dermatology team is led by Leonard Kristal, MD, and Robert Hayman, MD, board-certified pediatric dermatologists who are widely published and nationally recognized experts.
+Team members include LPNs and medical assistants who have specialized training and experience in working with children.
+Meet Our Physicians Leonard Kristal, MD, and Robert Hayman, MD.

 Education and Research As part of an academic medical institution, all of the pediatric departments at Stony Brook Children’s participates in the teaching of tomorrow's professionals and creating a pipeline of specialty physicians for the community.
 In addition, they are engaged in the search for new and better ways of diagnosing and treating disease, as well as a greater understanding of disease causes and mechanisms.